vsandrade/ProEventos/README.md

 ## Questions

 Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@programadament](https://twitter.com/programadament) or Message on [Facebook](http://facebook.com/programadamente)
+Ping me on Twitter [@programadament](https://twitter.com/programadament) or Message on [Facebook](http://facebook.com/ozirispc)

 ## Donation

-If you liked my work, [subscribe on youtube](https://www.youtube.com/user/ozirispc?sub_confirmation=1)
+If you liked my work, [subscribe on youtube](https://www.youtube.com/user/ozirispc?sub_confirmation=1) Or buy the course using [this link](http://www.udemy.com/course/angular-dotnetcore-efcore/?referralCode=F44264DF39DEEE45EC50).

 ## License